-There are also various colubrids with opisthoglyphous commonly fangs, referred to as "rear -fanged" snakes.
-Rear-fanged snakes produce venom from Duvernov's glands, which flows down channels in the fangs to reach the target.
+There are also various colubrids with opisthoglyphous fangs, commonly referred to as "rear -fanged" snakes.
+Rear-fanged snakes produce venom Duvernov's from glands, which flows down channels in the fangs to reach the target.
 The mechanism of operation for colubrid